-If you had to self-isolate, how would you get food, medicines, and other essentials?
+Yes!
+Think: if you had to self-isolate, how would you get food, medicines, and other essentials?

 If you live in self-catered accommodation, try to ensure that you always have some long-life products "in stock", so you could live on these for a few days during self-isolation.
 After a few days, you should be able to get a supermarket delivery.

 Talk with your friends in hall now and agree to be "bug buddies" for one another - to look after each other and pick up essential items if one of your has to self-isolate.
 See our article about bug buddies for more information.

 If you normally share a bathroom with other residents

 - For self-isolation or contact quarantine, subject to availability, we will temporarily move you to an en suite room, at no extra cost, for the period of your self-isolation or contact quarantine.

 - If we do not have an en suite room available, we will ask you to use one specific toilet and shower cubicle, marked with a red "self-isolation" sign or a dark pink "contact quarantine" sign.

 - For travel quarantine, we will ask you to use one specific toilet and shower cubicle, marked with an orange "travel quarantine".